-Bernard Looney has run BP’s Upstream business since April 2016 and has been a member of the company’s executive management team since November 2010.
+Bernard Looney was appointed chief executive officer in February 2020.
+He was identified by the board as the right person to take BP forward as we look to achieve our purpose, ambition and aims.
+He previously ran BP’s Upstream business from April 2016 and has been a member of the company’s executive management team since November 2010.

-As chief executive, Upstream, Bernard is responsible for all BP’s oil and gas exploration, development and production activities worldwide.
-The Upstream segment includes some 17,000 people operating across almost 30 countries and produces around 2.6 million barrels equivalent of oil and gas a day.
+As chief executive, Upstream, Bernard was responsible for all BP’s oil and gas exploration, development and production activities worldwide.
+The Upstream segment included some 17,000 people operating across almost 30 countries and produces around 2.6 million barrels equivalent of oil and gas a day.

 He has led access into new countries, including Mauritania and Senegal, high-graded the portfolio with the acquisition of onshore US assets from BHP Billiton and the proposed sale of the Alaska business, and created innovative new business models such as Aker BP in Norway.